BonnyAD9/uamp/README.md

 - **`Ctrl` + `Alt` + `PgDown`:** Next song
 - **`Ctrl` + `Alt` + `Up`:** Volume up
 - **`Ctrl` + `Alt` + `Down`:** Volume down
-For now you cannot customize the shortcuts, so if you want tu use different shortcuts you need to set global shortcuts to execute commands with the CLI.
+You can customize the shortcuts in `config.json`

 For example to play/pause you can use the command:
 ```